Human Resources Service Center

 1. Submit a ticket in the TDx system(opens in new window) to request a background check.

-2. HR processes the ticket and submits the candidate to Accurate Background.
+2. Employment Services processes the ticket and submits the candidate to Accurate Background.

-3. When results are received, HR clears the candidate, notifies the department via the ticket system and closes the ticket.
+3. When results are received, Employment Services clears the candidate, notifies the department via the ticket system and communicates if the student employee will need new hire paperwork or if they are authorized to work.

 Steps to submit a candidate for a background check via Live Scan if the position the hiring department is filling requires fingerprinting by law: